 #9 Little Indian Sioux River South

-Enter the BWCAW at the Little Indian Sioux River South and enjoy the solitude of a true wilderness experience.
-Entry point #9 is located off the Echo Trail near Crane Lake, MN on the western end of the Boundary Waters.
-Slide a canoe into the river start an adventure into a less-traveled wilderness.
-No motors, no canoe traffic, no worries.
+Enter at Little Indian Sioux River South and enjoy the solitude of a true wilderness experience.
+Entry point #9 is located off the Echo Trail on the western end of the BWCA Wilderness.
+Slide a canoe into the river to start your adventure…no motors, no worries.

 Bootleg Lake is, as its name implies, shaped like a boot.
 Canoeists rest their boots at one of the two campsites.
 The tea-stained water supports pan fish and northern pike populations.